niaid/niaid-design-system/Readme.md

 ## Repo Organization

 * global-assets: The source directory for NDS and its components.
 The directory is also a Pattern Lab instance.
+* nds-documentation-site: The source directroy for the files used for the NDS documentation website.
 * nds-drupal-theme-master: The official Drupal Theme source files that runs on NDS.
-* niaid-design-system: The source directroy for the files used for the NDS documentation website.

 ## Getting Started